• Home

 Children’s personal, social and emotional development is central to their learning and we support this through the development of positive and caring relationships.
 Each child has a Key Person and a key group of 13 children.
 We encourage the development of self-confidence and self-awareness and children become independent learners by choosing resources and accessing all areas of the nursery environment.
 We support children in managing feelings and behaviour through giving them the vocabulary to name a range of emotions and use a conflict resolution approach, where we help children learn how to find solutions to their conflicts.

-We use the Development Matters in the Early Years Foundation Stage guidance which sets out what a child is expected to learn from birth to five.
+We use the Development Matters in the Early Years Foundation Stage guidance and OPAL guidance which set out what a child is expected to learn from birth to five.

 Prime areas